lawnjelly/godot-llightmap/README.md

 render_mode unshaded;

 // these 2 are optional, and although unused in the shader,
-// allow us to set materials to emit light uniform float emission;
+// allow us to set materials to emit light in the lightmapping stage uniform float emission;
 uniform vec4 emission_color : hint_color;